3mcd/vue-panel/README.md

 ```

 `class` is currently the only option that has any built-in effect.
 The value
 from `class` will be added to the class list of each component instance.
-It is
-also important to note that Vue will throw a warn message for any properties
-other than `class`, since those properties wouldn't be in the component's `data`
-initializer.

 ###Example